achmadk/react-bootstrap-table2/packages/react-bootstrap-table2-overlay/README.md

 [**Here**](https://react-bootstrap-table.github.io/react-bootstrap-table2/storybook/index.html?selectedKind=EmptyTableOverlay) is a quick exmaple for `noDataIndication`.

 ## Loading Table
 In the most of case for remote mode, you need the loading animation to tell the user the table is loading or doing some action in the background.
-Hence, you can lervarge [**`overlay`**](https://react-bootstrap-table.github.io/react-bootstrap-table2/docs/table-props.html#overlay-function) prop.
+Hence, you can leverage [**`overlay`**](https://react-bootstrap-table.github.io/react-bootstrap-table2/docs/table-props.html#overlay-function) prop.

 [**Here**](https://react-bootstrap-table.github.io/react-bootstrap-table2/storybook/index.html?selectedKind=EmptyTableOverlay) is also a example for `overlay`